Baldwin Park at the Smithsonian

 Model for William Sellers' 1872 patent on an oscillating engine, basically a mechanism to control the valves allowing steam into the cylinders and reversing locomotive direction.

 The Central Manual Training School was in our neighborhood at the corner of 17th and Wood Streets from 1885 to 1942, as discussed here.
 The biggest item on display in the east wing of the first floor of the National Museum of American History is the Corliss engine, made by the Naylor machine shop at Front and Girard Avenue.
-This giant stationary engine powered the machines in the school and ended up in the Smithsonian.
+This giant stationary engine powered the machines in the Central manual Training School and ended up in the Smithsonian.

 This large stationary Corliss engine, which had been in the Central Manual Training School.